This post may contain affiliate links.

 What kind of oil or seasoning is best for cutting boards?

-You need to choose an oil that is not susceptible to this rancidification process, and is also FOOD-SAFE.
-Safe choices include mineral oil, fractionated coconut oil, and beeswax (in its melted or solid form).
-Which one you use is up to you, but we moved from mineral oil to fractionated coconut oil because we wanted to avoid petroleum-based products (yes, mineral oil comes from petroleum).
+The choice is yours, but we switched from mineral oil to fractionated coconut oil to avoid petroleum-based products (mineral oil, after all, comes from petroleum).
 You can get fractionated coconut oil online.
 It is simply a coconut oil variety that has been processed to retain its liquid form.

 How often should a NEW wooden cutting board be seasoned?

-It is important to season a new cutting board well before using it.
-To season your cutting board, you will rub it all over with a food-safe oil like mineral oil, coconut oil, or beeswax (or a combination).
 Then, let the oil soak in for at least an hour before wiping off any excess.
-If your cutting board is fresh wood that has never been seasoned, I recommend seasoning daily for a week; then weekly for a month.
+If your cutting board is made of fresh wood that has never been seasoned, I recommend seasoning it daily for a week, then weekly for a month.
 Then, you can move on to recommendations for long-term upkeep (below).

 How often should older wooden cutting boards be seasoned?